MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-picker-integration.md

 Each widget must provide a screenshot image that is displayed as a preview in the widget picker when the widget has focus.
 The screenshot is specified by the widget provider in the package manifest for the app.
 For technical information on how to specify an image file to use for the widget screenshot, see [Implement a widget provider in a win32 app](../../develop/widgets/implement-widget-provider-win32.md) and [Widget provider package manifest XML format](../../develop/widgets/widget-provider-manifest.md).

+The following screenshot illustrates the placement of the screenshot image within the widget picker.

 ![Screenshot of the Widgets Board.
 The widget picker is active and a widget screenshot image is being displayed.](images/widgets-picker-screenshot.png)

 ## Screenshot image requirements